If there's one weeknight dinner that my household keeps coming back to time and time again, it's One Skillet Roasted Chicken with Potatoes.

 - Preheat the oven to 425 degrees F and move an oven rack to the middle.
 Cut the russet potatoes into 1-inch cubes.
 Thinly slice the yellow onion.
 Heat 1 tablespoon of olive oil in a large cast iron skillet over medium-high heat.
 Add the sliced onion and cubed potatoes.
 Cook, stirring occasionally, for about 10 minutes, until the potatoes have softened somewhat and the onions have browned.
 Remove from heat.

 - Place the spatchcocked chicken on top of the potato and onion mixture.
 Tuck the wings of the chicken under the skin of the breasts to prevent them from burning.
 Drizzle the remaining 1 tablespoon olive oil over the chicken, and use your fingers to rub it all over the skin.
-Transfer the entire skillet to the oven and roast for 40 minutes.
+Transfer the entire skillet to the oven and roast for 40 minutes, until an instant-read thermometer pierced into the thickest part of the thigh reads 165 degrees F.

 - Remove the skillet from the oven and let rest for about 5 minutes.
 Carefully transfer the chicken to a plate or cutting board and break down into thighs, wings, and breasts.
 Serve with potatoes and onion from the skillet.